How Long Does Suboxone Stay In Your System?

 According to research by the Center for Drug Evaluation and Research, in the United States of America, more than 650,000 opioid prescriptions are dispensed daily.

-As per a 2014 report published by the American Society of Addiction Medicine, there are over 1.9 million people in the United States with addiction problems related to painkillers alone.
+According to a 2014 report published by the American Society of Addiction Medicine, over 1.9 million people in the United States have addiction problems related to painkillers alone.

-With reference to a report by the National Institute Of Drug Abuse, “Prescription opioids are one of the three main broad categories of medications that present abuse liability, the other two being stimulants and central nervous system (CNS) depressants.”
+To a report by the National Institute on Drug Abuse, “prescription opioids are one of the three main broad categories of medications that present abuse liability, the other two being stimulants and central nervous system (CNS) depressants.”

 Being an opioid, Suboxone is potentially addictive.
-This drug also can be abused for intense highs.
+This drug can also be abused for its intense highs.

 However, Suboxone will not have much effect on those who are severely addicted to opioids.
 However, those who have occasionally used or never used drugs are vulnerable to becoming addicted to Suboxone or Methadone.

-If you are addicted to Suboxone, the presence of Buprenorphine in your system can remain in urine, hair, or blood with the help of gas chromatography/mass spectrometry (GC/MS).
+If you are addicted to Suboxone, buprenorphine in your system can be detected in urine, hair, or blood with the help of gas chromatography/mass spectrometry (GC/MS).

 The half-life of a drug refers to the time taken for the plasma concentration of a single dose of the drug to be reduced to half of its original size.

-If a dose of Suboxone takes 37 hours to reach its half-life, it will take approximately 8 days to get fully eliminated from your system.
+If a dose of Suboxone takes 37 hours to reach its half-life, it will take approximately 8 days to be fully eliminated from your system.

-On average, for the complete elimination of Suboxone from the body it takes about 9 days
+On average, the complete elimination of Suboxone from the body takes about 9 days.

 Nonetheless, Suboxone elimination from the system can vary in each person depending on a few variables specific to each user.